acham1/go-wasm-starling/README.md

 # go-wasm-starling
 Modeling and animating the flight of starlings.
+Follow current progress at https://starling.alanch.am